Why do we so often overlook the art of writing witty, compelling headlines and blurbs online?

 I’m reminded of Lucas Grindley’s post way back in November in which he highlighted the merits of so-called “Web monkey” work — the endless cutlines, blurbs and copy/pasting into a content management system.
 Howard Owens painted a bleak future for those limited to these tasks.
 Mindy McAdams called much of it robot work.
 And I sternly warned against the danger of students “becoming the Cutline Master.”

 While I still advocate journalism students becoming as technically skilled as possible, we should all take greater care not to belittle the everyday editing that goes on.
 It is crucial yet thankless work.
 News sites don’t win Digital Edge or Online News Association awards writing engaging little bits like these.
+Butterfly Releases will provide you all the updates.

 But why shouldn’t this type of editing –when it is exemplary and consistent– be rewarded as well?